 Configuring the Connection

-In the side bar on the left are a number of tabs.
-There is a setup section and there are import and export goals.
+In the side bar on the left are a number of tabs, including a setup section and import and export goals.
 Goals can be activated or deactivated with the checkbox in front of the name.
-Multiple goals can be added by using the [Add goal] button at the bottom of the page and you can delete or copy goals by hovering over them and selecting the "x" respectively copy icon.
+You can add multiple goals using the Add goal button at the bottom of the page, and you can delete or copy goals by hovering over them and selecting the "x" copy icon.